archivy/archivy/docs/plugins.md

 	...
 ```

 With this structure, you'll be able to call `archivy pocket command1` and `archivy pocket command2`.
-Read the [click docs](https://click.palletsprojects.com/en/7.x/options/) to learn about how to build more intricate
+Read the [click docs](https://click.palletsprojects.com/en/7.x/options/) to learn about how to build more intricate options.
+We also provide some custom ones [like email and password](/reference/web_inputs.md)

 Let's get into actually writing a command that interacts with the archivy codebase.